 Inadequate respiratory protection is also a major problem in the construction industry.
 In the words of OSHA, “Respirators protect workers against insufficient oxygen environments, harmful dusts, fogs, smokes, mists, gases, vapors, and sprays.
 These hazards may cause cancer, lung impairment, diseases, or death.”

-Not only must companies provide respiratory protection to construction workers who perform dangerous jobs, but they must also provide protection to those who work in their vicinity.
+Not only must companies provide respiratory protection to construction workers who perform dangerous jobs, but they must also protect those who work in their vicinity.
 When particulates, fumes, and gases are in the air, they spread quickly and indiscriminately.
 Too often, companies ignore these “invisible” risks, and construction workers may only find out days, weeks, or months later that they are suffering from a work-related medical condition.
 Sadly, in some cases, this discovery comes too late for treatment to be effective.

 4. Scaffolding Violations